sd031/giveaway-winner-selection/README.md

-This project is to show how AWS Lambda works using Node.js
+This project is to show how AWS Lambda works with Serverless Framework using Node.js